fantasylsc/LeetCode/Approach/approach.md

 When to use DP:

+1) One of the following three:

-1) Maximum/Minimum
+a) Maximum/Minimum

-2) Yes/No
+b) Yes/No

-3) Count all possible solutions
+c) Count all possible solutions

+2) Can not sort/Swap (longest consecutive sequence)

 DP-NineChapter:[Triangle](../Algorithm/Python/125/0120_Triangle.py) | []()